grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 </CodeGroup>

-The same script will now run 10 virtual users for a duration of 10 seconds.
-Take note you must prefix `K6_` in the environment variable name in order for k6 to evaluate it as a **option parameters**.
+As demonstrated above, you will need to prefix `K6_` in the environment variable name in order for k6 to evaluate it as an **option parameter**.
 However, be aware not all options are supported as environment variables.
 You can confirm by checking the documentation for each option.

-Take note that when you use multiple ways to define options for a script, there's an [order of precedence](https://k6.io/docs/using-k6/options#using-options) that is used to determine which option is actually used.
+Note that when you use multiple ways to define options for a script, there's an [order of precedence](https://k6.io/docs/using-k6/options#using-options) that is used to determine which option is actually used.
 To ensure you are always working with the highest precedence, always use command-line flags instead of environment variables:

 <CodeGroup labels={[]} lineNumbers={[true]}>